Sguazz/Scales/README.md

 TODO:
 * Add an interactive menu to select things, instead (or on top of?) using command line arguments
 * Add a piano representation on top of the guitar

+TODO that would require at least a different name:
+* Add chord builder
+* ...Other stuff with chords I guess